-This idea of best practice continue to pop up also in my circles.
+This idea of best practice continue to pop up.
 For me is disturbing, in the sense that some practices are being introduced just because near them appears the word “best”.
 And this is bloody dangerous.
 In the lines below, I try to decompress what I have just said because I realized that even though we speak about 2 words, is important to say what those 2 words might mean and all the thoughts regarding them.

 As a premise, I have to say that language is very important because it can trigger different kind of thoughts( I thought is not true, but after reading some of Antonio Damasio work, I am sure now) .
 For example, I told to a Scrum Master that her role is like an attractor ( attractor idea from Lorenz attractor).
 I could have used a word which Scrum Masters are accustomed, but I might have failed to communicate what I wanted to say.

 So, for me there are 2 things/directions to think about this topic, at least to try to clarify or see if is some coherence.
 First what some might really mean/think by “best practice” and second, see what exactly really is “best practice”.